Rick-Shiffman/ITSPKG/README.md

 After this FLOAD t:rrs;itspkg > to load the package system.
 Then USE package-name to load the package you wanted.
 Below is an example of how to run MIGS, all in t:rrs; directory.
 TRANS translates graphics coordinates in the character Codes used by the graphics terminal.
 MIGSSEND sends these character codes to your terminal.
-When starting MIGS Use "A" ards and Imlacs or enter "H" for the help documentation.
-"T" is for Tektronix 4010 type terminals ...........................................
+When starting MIGS Use "A" Ards and Imlacs or enter "H" for the help documentation.
+"T" is for Tektronix 4010 type terminals

+...........................................

 *MDL$^K!
 MUDDLE 56 IN OPERATION.MUDDLE INIT
 PPRINT?
 (Y OR N) space is yes too /PPRINT/FRAMES